 Elaine A. Borawski

-Dr. Elaine A. Borawski is a medical sociologist interested in the social and environmental influences of health and health behavior and the development and testing of new intervention strategies that draw from the strengths of the environments and the people who live within them.
-Throughout her career Dr. Borawski has worked closely with local stakeholders on a wide range of issues, including childhood obesity, healthy food access, HIV and pregnancy prevention, and tobacco prevention and control, securing more than $30M in local, state, and federal funding for her research as PI or Co-PI.
+Dr. Elaine Borawski is a medical sociologist interested in the social and environmental influences of health and health behavior and the development and testing of new intervention strategies that draw from the strengths of the environments and the people who live within them.
+Dr. Borawski has worked closely with community stakeholders on a wide range of issues, including childhood obesity, healthy food access, HIV and pregnancy prevention, and tobacco prevention and control, securing more than $30M in local, state, and federal funding for her research.
+These studies include behavioral intervention development, efficacy and effectiveness studies, process evaluation, and health behavior and built environment surveillance.

 My general research theme focuses on the identification of new pathways and regulatory mechanisms, by associating metabolomics and stable isotope technologies as follows: